lofidewanto/webcomponents-gwt-simple-examples/README.md

 ```

 ## Example 1: my-button-gwt-example
-This example is taken from this introduction: https://www.robinwieruch.de/web-components-tutorial
+- This example is taken from this introduction: https://www.robinwieruch.de/web-components-tutorial
+- Also using this GWT / J2CL example: https://github.com/vegegoku/gwt-j2cl-mind-palace/tree/poc-gwt-j2cl-web-component/gwt-j2cl-web-component